darienlizano/Revolving-Door-Consulting-Proj/README.md

 5. Does the amount of time that people spend on email each week vary as a function of the highest degree that they’ve earned?
 That is, do people with more education, have jobs where they spend more time on email?
 6. Do people who live alone work more than people who live with others in their household?
 7. Is fear of walking in one’s own neighborhood at night related to any of the following: current family income, age, sex, race, or region?

-## A Bonus Question:
-Towards the completion of my analysis, what piqued my interest was to see if there exists a relationship between one's current family income and their highest degree earned.
-I took the initiative to analyze this for the nonprofit, for I believe it may be useful for their research.
+8. Is there a relationship between one's current family income and their hgihest degree earned?

 ## Data Cleaning
 Luckily, this dataset was fairly clean.
-The only cleaning I needed to do was to remove missing variables within each of my objects created
+The only data cleaning performed was to remove missing variables within each of my objects created

 ## Data Wrangling
 After importing the dataset, I needed to transform the data to be able to analyze it for the questions that were being asked.
 This was done in the following steps: